fosslight/hub-guide-en/tips/1_common/1_oss_table/3_autofill_oss_info.md

 - Enter the OSS Name and OSS Version.
 - After entering the Version, a popup will ask if you want to auto-fill.
-  Click OK in the popup to complete the auto-fill.
+  Click OK in the popup to automatically retrieve the data.
   ![OSSTableAutoFill](../../images/common/oss_table_functions/oss_table_autofill.png)